 Make the Chimichangas

-Place tortillas on clean work surface.
+Place tortillas on a clean work surface.
 Place chicken-enchilada sauce mixture in the middle of each, then top with cheese.

 Fold sides of tortilla toward center, then roll bottom edge towards the top, enclosing sides tightly.
 Place chimichanga on prepared baking sheet, seam side down.
 Repeat with second tortilla.